 The problem is most business owners are eager to please and want to keep a good reputation.
 As such, they rush to meet demands, pay invoices, deal with returns and keep everyone happy and the business ticking over.
 They may also teach their teams to behave in the same way and fraudsters take advantage of this.
 The only way to ensure you don’t become a victim of online fraud is to slow, down and ensure you scrutinise every request.
 Getting strong systems in place allows you to do this quickly and keep things running smoothly but reduces the risk of oversight and signing off on a fraudulent request without realising.

-So in summary, you need to carefully evaluate every request you receive to ensure these are legitimate.
+So in summary, how to prevent frauds in business.
+You need to carefully evaluate every request you receive to ensure these are legitimate.
 Don’t be rushed into making a damaging decision.
 Cybercriminals like to use scare tactics by threatening dire consequences if you don’t act in a certain timeframe.
 Don’t fall for their lies.
 If you really are concerned about something or have received a worrying email, it’s best to seek legal advice or check out the real source of the email.
 Then you can act calmly and appropriately.